harutea/hikari/README.md

 # hikari
-3D Game Engine using OpenGL
+3D Graphics Engine using OpenGL

 ## How to build
 ```bash